 Governed by the Colorado Children’s Code Title 19, revised statutes, juvenile courts have their own rules of procedure and have more flexibility to decide the consequences for a child with criminal charges while still mindful of their basic rights.

-When a child commits a crime, it is generally assumed that because their brains are not yet fully developed, they don’t always make good choices or judgments and may not consider the consequences of an act they are about to commit.
+Juvenile crimes are assumed to occur because the children’s brains are not yet fully developed and that they don’t always make good choices or judgments and may not consider the consequences of an act they are about to commit.
 Because of this and other factors out of the child’s control such as neglect or violent, abusive or unsafe living conditions, the juvenile courts have discretion in responding to and deciding the appropriate course of action.
 Unless a child is a danger to others, avoiding a juvenile detention center, which could lead to even more negative behavior, may be the best option.

 A judge, who often takes into consideration input from juvenile court professionals, social workers, therapists, probation officers, and family members’ appeals, may decide alternatives to detention including: